csorgyu/uda_mlops/csorgyu_project_delivery/README.md

   * In my specific example swagger is taking requests in the 8000 port, 8080 is internal setting
   * I have also started a python based HTTP client which serves files from locally, specifically the swagger.json
   * Once the serve.py retreived the file from the file system, swagger can showit on the user frendly UI
+  * Swagger UI needs to access HTTP client on HTTP and not on HTTPS
 *  GET shows the default answer if service is healthy and the format of the HTTP responsee json payload
 *  POST/score shows the input payload with example values and the response code/response json structure